-In the first step, the bank's key performance indicators are compared with those of a sector-related best practice approach.
-The analysis, coupled with expert assessments on the part of the CRA, leads to granular intervals for each individual key figure, which are reviewed on a regular basis and calibrated if necessary.
-At the same time, a univariate best and worst case analysis of the individual ratios is carried out with the help of historical data in order to gain an understanding of the respective fluctuation intensity and the impact on the overall rating.
+In the first step, the results of the bank's key figures are compared with those of an individually derived peer group in order to be able to critically classify the results.
+At the same time, univariat performs a best- and worst-case analysis of the individual ratios using historical data to gain an understanding of the respective fluctuation intensity and the impact on the overall rating.

 In a second step, the weighted results of the sub-sectors are combined to produce a quantitative interim score.